 best color grading software

 As an indie filmmaker myself, I know the importance of color grading and color adjustments for my movies.
-Giving your film or video a cohesive and professional look is essential and color grading software programs can help you achieve just that.
+Giving your video a professional look is essential and color grading software can help you do just that.

-In this article, we’ll cover the best 11+ color grading software options available right now – covering both free and paid options so you can find the perfect one to suit your needs.
+In this article, we’ll cover the 7+ best color grading software options available right now – covering both free and paid options so you can find the perfect one for your needs.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

 If we’re talking color grading and correction under one roof, Adobe Premiere Pro is the way to go.
-If we’re talking strictly color grading, DaVinci Resolve is the ultimate solution.
+If we’re talking strictly color grading, DaVinci Resolve is my top choice.

 To help you make an informed decision, I’ve reviewed Adobe Premiere Pro, DaVinci Resolve, and a bunch of other highly rated color grading and correction tools, both free and paid.